wizeline/react-apprenticeship/topics/cleancode/readme.md

 <br />

 ## YAGNY - You Aren't Gonna Need It.
-Impement things when you actually need them, never when you just foresee that you need them.
+Implement things when you actually need them, never when you just foresee that you need them.
 Following YAGNI helps us to avoid over-engineering a solution.
 You don't want to spend time on future scenarios that are unknown.
 The problem with implementing a feature that you think might eventually be needed is that quite often the feature ends up not being needed or the requirements for it change.

 <br />